ryanallen/words-of-my-perfect-teacher/README.md

 > And be free of arrogance, like a bull with broken horns.
 > This, the [piṭaka](#piṭaka)s say, is how to follow the teacher.

 There are three ways to please the teacher and serve them.
-The best way is known as the offering of practice, and consists of putting whtaever they teach into practice with determination, disregarding all ahrdship.
-The middling way is known as servcice with body and speech, and involves serving them and doing whatever they need you to do whether physically, verbally or mentally.
-The lowest way is by material offerings, which means to please your teacher by giving them material goods, food, money and so forth.
+The best way is known as the offering of practice, and consists of putting whatever they teach into practice with determination, disregarding all hardship.
+The middling way is known as service with body and speech, and involves serving them and doing whatever they need you to do whether physically, verbally or mentally.
+The lowest way is by material offerings, which [means](#means) to please your teacher by giving them material goods, food, money and so forth.